hhzzxx957/resume_parser_python/README.md

 Support PDF and DOCx files.

-Modified from Omkar Pathak's pyresparser, https://github.com/OmkarPathak/pyresparser.
+Modified from [Omkar Pathak's pyresparser](https://github.com/OmkarPathak/pyresparser).
 Keep updating.

 # How to use
 Install dependencies from resparser/requirements.txt